vedi/knowledge-base/src/documents/unity/grow/Grow_FraudProtection.html.md

   balance, and level progression.
 And change values to their benefit.
 * Fake in-game purchases - Special hacking applications perform fake communications with the game server.

+IAP Fraud in mobile games is a serious issue.
+If you release your game without any mechanism to detect and prevent IAP fraud then you probably don't really care about your game enough to make it a good one.
+There are many reasons Fraud can hurt your game, for example:

+* Fraudulent players can mess up your analytics.
+* Fraudulent players can make other (paying or viral) users leave b/c they can never go up on the leaderboard.

+And more ...

 ## Encrypted Storage

 Developers very often save their game data in plain text files.
-Such files are easily found by hackers, who then can change their contents to their liking, and control the game data as they wish.
+Such files are easily found by hackers, who can then change their contents to their liking, and control the game data as they wish.

 There is a simple and robust solution for this - encryption.
 Using a good encryption algorithm to encrypt your data